BBge/BBge-Personal-Website/content/authors/admin/_index.md

 - Visitors
 ---

 Hi there.
 I am a ZJU 100 Young Professor at Zhejiang University.
 Prior to that, I was a research faculty with the [School of Electrical and Computer Engineering](https://ece.gatech.edu/) at [Georgia Institute of Technology](https://www.gatech.edu/).
-I earned my Ph.D. in Electrical and Computer Engineering from [Georgia Institute of Technology](https://www.gatech.edu/), where I was advised by Prof. [Raheem Beyah](http://rbeyah.ece.gatech.edu/) and Prof. [Shouling Ji](http://nesa.zju.edu.cn/webpage/crew/jsl.html).
+I earned my Ph.D. in Electrical and Computer Engineering from [Georgia Institute of Technology](https://www.gatech.edu/), where I was advised by Prof. [Raheem Beyah](http://rbeyah.ece.gatech.edu/).